 Food and Drink near the Crabapple Route

 Historic Downtown Littleton’s Main Street area has plenty to eat and drink before or after a circuit around the crabapple route.
 For burgers, craft beer, and other sports bar favorites, try Tavern Littleton or View House.
-Also, Palenque Cocina Y Agaveria serves upscale Mexican food and expertly mixed margaritas.
-Each of these three restaurants has rooftop dining.
+Palenque Cocina Y Agaveria serves upscale Mexican food and expertly mixed margaritas.
+Each of these three restaurants has a patio and rooftop dining.

-Jackass Hill Brewery is the only craft brewery in downtown Littleton.
-For even more beers, try Jakes Brew Bar.
+Jackass Hill Brewery has closed, but craft beer lovers have a large selection at Jakes Brew Bar.
 Wine lovers will enjoy Kate’s Wine Bar.
 Finally, Rocker Spirits is a distillery and whiskey bar.
-Each business serves light bites or food truck fare.
+Each of these watering holes serves light bites or food truck fare.

 |Distance||7 miles (11.3 km) marked on the map|